Last Updated on January 10, 2026 by Martina McKeough

 Remove Smells From Slippers With Baking Soda

-Instead, make a simple baking soda sachet or pouch and place that inside the slippers instead.
-Small drawstring bags can work or alternatively you can use a sock and part fill it with the baking soda and place it inside the slipper.
-Just make sure you tie the end of the sock so that none of the baking soda falls into the inside of the slipper.
+Instead, I make a simple baking soda sachet or pouch and place that inside the slippers instead.
+Small drawstring bags can work or alternatively, you can use a sock and part fill it with baking soda, and place it inside the slipper.
+Just make sure you tie the end of the sock so that none of the baking soda falls inside the slipper.

-For extra freshness, you can also add some essential oil to the baking soda for an even better smelling pair of slippers.
-Tea tree or lavender oil are great ones to use.
+For extra freshness, you can also add some essential oils to the baking soda for an even better-smelling pair of slippers.
+Tea tree or lavender oil are good if you want a really nice smell.

 Replacement Linings For Sheepskin Slippers